petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 **Search Insights**: Add this to the Search Page to inspect the full query string that's constructed by the back-end search code when the User enters a keyword.
 Only useful for testing and development.
 See [Search Insights](./search-pages-and-widgets/search-insights.md) for more information.

 **Custom Filter**: Add a widget to the page for each of the filters you'd like applied to the search results.
 Let search page users see and manipulate the filters or make them invisible and/or immutable.
-See [Filtering Search Results](./search-pages-and-widgets/search-results/using-the-custom-filter-widget.md) for more information.
+See [Using the Custom Filter Widget](./search-pages-and-widgets/search-results/using-the-custom-filter-widget.md) for more information.

 **Sort**: Let Users reorder the search results based on the value of certain `keyword` fields in the index.
 For example, show results in alphabetic order of the Title field.
 The default order is determined by the search engine's _Relevance_ calculation.
 See [Sorting Search Results](./search-pages-and-widgets/search-results/sorting-search-results.md) for more information.